-In his latest column for the Memphis Business Journal, Frank Williamson offers advice to entrepreneurs on how to understand and maximize their company's appeal to potential buyers.
+In my latest column for the Memphis Business Journal, I offer advice to entrepreneurs on how to understand and maximize their company's appeal to potential buyers.

 Read the original article here.